-Pentagon announces more US troops -- but 'not thousands' more -- will deploy to Mideast
+Pentagon announces more US troops, but 'not thousands' more, will deploy to Mideast

 IRAN WARNS OF ‘ALL-OUT WAR’ IF US RETALIATES IN WAKE OF SAUDI OIL FACILITY BOMBINGS

-Officials said the U.S. urges Iran to immediately cease its aggressive and destabilizing activities in the region.

-The Kingdom has “full U.S. commitment” to help defend Saudi Arabia and its oil infrastructure, they noted.
+Officials said the U.S. urges Iran to immediately cease its aggressive and destabilizing activities in the region and noted Saudi Arabia has “full U.S. commitment” to help defend Saudi Arabia and its oil infrastructure, they noted.

-Dunford said a "moderate" amount of troops would deploy.
 Defense officials told Fox News on Thursday that the Trump administration was weighing the option to send more troops to the Middle East.

 “We have a robust presence in the Gulf already,” Esper said.
 “We feel quite confident in terms of our own defense posture and the ability to do anything else as necessary.”

-There are 70,000 service members stationed in the region.
+There are currently 70,000 service members stationed in the region.

 Iranian Foreign Minister Mohammad Javad Zarif warned on Thursday that there could be an "all-out war” that would cause “a lot of casualties” if Tehran is attacked in retaliation for the bombings of Saudi Arabia’s oil facilities.